Falmouth MA: Your First Beach Stop on Cape Cod

 WALK: Spohr Gardens, Falmouth

-The central collection of this very tucked away 5-acre waterfront garden is a quirky and surprising one – antique anchors.
+The central collection of this very tucked away 5-acre waterfront Spohr Gardens is a quirky and surprising one – antique anchors.
 And the most prized among them?
 The 14 ft long, 2,465 pound 1760 English anchor intended for use by the H.M.S.
 Bounty.
 It was found to be defective, and left aside for repairs.

-By the 1950’s, Charles Spohr had amassed a large collection of these nautical artifacts – it was his “thing.”
+By the 1950’s, Charles Spohr had amassed a large collection of these nautical artifacts – as it was his “thing.”
 He thus came to the conclusion that his own property was the perfect place to display them.
-Spohr designed the garden surrounding his home, laying the anchors in an array along a bulwark wall at the water’s edge.
+Charlie Spohr and his wife, Margaret were equally involved in designing the garden: he with his anchors, millstones, cobblestones, lanterns and such; she with the plantings and blooms.

 Anchors at Spohr Gardens, Falmouth MA